by Pari Natarajan, CEO, Zinnov; Nikhil Vishal Bagde, Engagement Manager, Zinnov; Chaitra Ramalingegowda, Marketing, Zinnov

 - look forward to continuous change.

 If companies start transforming their culture, the digital transformation journey will get a lot easier.
+The second part of this series will cover the key strategies to win at digital transformation.

 Looking to transform your company digitally and deliver on your digital investments?
 Reach out to us at firstname.lastname@example.org